gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/FAQ/Finance Department.md

 # Finance Department

- Calls that come to the help desk for the following reasons need to be sent to the Callback team **(OHSPBMCallBack@gainwelltechnologies.com) using the appropriate template, below**
+ Calls that come to the help desk for the following reasons need to be transferred to Fl at 833-973-0006.
+Do not email, transfer only.

 1. Claims Checks
 2. 835’s
 3. Remittance Advice (RA’s)
 4. Claims Payments
 5. OH SPBM Portal Registration

-## Email Templates to use

-- When sending these issues to the Callback team, you **MUST** use the following templates, according to the issue being reported
-- No need to include the Callback Template for **THESE ISSUES only**
-  - all other emails to the Callback Team must use the Callback Template

-**Standard Template**

-- Caller Name: (Provider/Pharamcy/Member (Title))
-- Callback Number:
-- Member ID:
-- Drug Name:
-- Reject Reason: (Code)
-- NPI & Name/Claim# (for reversals & CSP Overrides)
-- CNTT & PA# (P2P only)
-- Reason for call: (P2P = Denial Rationale, CSP why the new pharamcy)
-- Resolution:
-- Call Back Required?
-(Yes/No): (this would be if the agent hasn't already called back then I can make the call on their behalf, or for P2P scheduling)

 ## Important Reminders: